QuadrigaCX single-minded focus on the Canadian market has made them the top bitcoin exchange by volume, price, and customer satisfaction.

 Quadriga also provides merchant services for Canadian-based business looking to accept bitcoin payments.
 The services offered are similar to what is described here, with iOS and Android solutions offering easy POS systems offline, while bitcoin can be integrated to existing shopping carts online with a bit of technical tinkering.
 Merchants can choose to instantly convert bitcoin into fiat, which is paid out in direct deposit, cheque or wire transfer, or keep earned bitcoin in their Quadriga wallet.
 Quadriga charges a 1% fee on all transactions.

-Quadriga has a flat 0.5% trading fee.
+Quadriga charges a trading fee between 0.2-0.5%.
 Please find below the deposit and withdrawal fee schedule.